sf-wdi-gaia/intro-ruby-1/04-ruby-rails/migrations-and-associations/27/README.md

   `Enrollment` is the model for our *join* table.
 When naming your join table, you can either come up with a name that makes semantic sense (like "Enrollment"), or you can combine the names of the associated models (e.g. "StudentCourse").

-2. Open up the models in Atom, and edit them so they include the proper associations:
+2. Open up the models in your text-editor, and edit them so they include the proper associations:

   ```ruby
   #